oktadev/okta-blog/_source/_posts/2020-12-15-okta-linux-dotnet-server-support.md

 ## Preparing the .NET Core 3.1 Application

 .NET Core 3.0 supports the updated SameSite values and adds an extra enum value, SameSiteMode.Unspecified to the SameSiteMode enum.
 This new value indicates no SameSite should be sent with the cookie.
 You can take a look at [this post](/blog/2020/11/25/how-to-install-dotnetcore-on-linux) to see how Okta ties into the app for authentication.
-The rest of this article will fopcus on teh configuration strategies to deal with SameSite specifically.
+The rest of this article will focus on the configuration strategies to deal with SameSite specifically within that application.

 ### Setting Cookie Authentication